KenHarlbar/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 2. 2-uniq_add.py - all unique integers in a list

 3. 3-common_elements.py - returns a set of common elements in two sets

+4. 4-only_diff_elements.py - returns a set of all elements present in only one set